Classic DP: Regular Expression Matching

 and j

-, moving along s
+to move along s

 and p

-If we ignore the *
+If we ignore the "*" wildcard, when matching characters s[i]

 and p[j]

-is to check if they match:
+, all we need to do is check if they match:

 boolean isMatch(String s, String p) {